omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 ---
 You tried to model count data using linear regression and it felt wrong.
 All your observations are integers and yet your model assumed continuous data.
 Noise seems to be larger when your observations take large values, but your model assumed the same amount of variance all across the board.
 Even worse, when your observations take small values, sometimes your model predicted negative values!
 So when no one else was watching you truncated your predictions at zero, `y_pred = max(0, y_pred)`.
 You have not slept since then.

 Finally, you realise: you need to model your data using a Poisson distribution!
-After <s>watchhing a couple of YouTube videos</s> doing some thorough research, you find that every single tutorial and reference out there uses R instead of Python.
+After <s>watching a couple of YouTube videos</s> doing some thorough research, you find that every single tutorial and reference out there uses R instead of Python.
 You're now considering installing RStudio -- but maybe not, since you have a deadline ahead of you and learning a new programming language is not going to happen in one day.
 Stress is kicking in.

 Fear not.
 Here you will learn how to do Poisson regression, and all within the comfort of your beloved Python.
 I'll show you how to model the same example that is treated in chapter 6 of [this book](http://www.stat.columbia.edu/~gelman/arm/)[^1].
 But, yes, we'll do it in Python.
 So fire up a Jupyter notebook and follow along.